 How do you ensure that CTE instruction and coursework is integrated with core academics?
 Please provide one, specific example.

 By working with the Wisconsin Department of Instruction we are able to pair science academic standards and next generation science standards with our horticulture course using a cross-walk matrix that meets state and national requirements to ensure science and core academic curriculum is being taught in our horticulture and CTE curriculum.
+For example students in introduction to horticulture dissect flowers to learn about cell structure and form while reviewing their life science biology knowledge and meeting NGSS standards.

-List the opportunities for learners to earn articulate and/or transcript dual enrollment credit across K-12 and postsecondary, such as AP/IB, dual and concurrent enrollment, capstone experiences and/or transcripted credit articulation agreements.
-(250 word limit) Can you work on this?
-Do we list all or those related to a horticulture pathway concentrator?
+` List the opportunities for learners to earn articulate and/or transcript dual enrollment credit across K-12 and postsecondary, such as AP/IB, dual and concurrent enrollment, capstone experiences and/or transcripted credit articulation agreements.
+(250 word limit)

+Mishicot High School offers college level course work through a variety of means to ensure opportunity and equity.

+AP classes offered at MHS: AP Biology, AP US History, AP World History, AP Government and Politics: United States, AP Human Geography, AP Art Studio, AP Literature and Composition.

+Dual Credit Courses:

+The following courses offered for dual credit through the University of Wisconsin-Oshkosh:

+Pre-Calculus, Calculus, Honors English, CAPP Spanish, CAPP Communications, Active Lifestyles, and Yoga

+The following courses are transcripted with Lakeshore Technical College: Sociology, Psychology, Microsoft Office Level I, Customer Service Techniques, Medical Terminology, Large Animal Science, and Introduction to Horticulture.

+Advanced Standing: The following courses have Advanced Standing Agreements with Lakeshore Technical College: Anatomy and Physiology, Advanced Chemistry, Microsoft Office Level II, Research and Inquiry, Principal of Sustainability, Machine Tool Print Reading, Programming I and II, College Math, Web Development I and I, Written Communications, and Leadership and Professionalism

 Please provide information on at least three partnerships with education institutions and groups your program of study has, and describe how these partnerships have been built, maintained and sustained over time.
 Use this space to specifically address the secondary and postsecondary partners that contribute to and maintain this program of study.